BBBase-EHeresy-PPPub/PPPub/docs/scenarios/fall_of_the_necromancer.md

 The Good player deploys their force within 6" of the center of the southern board edge.
 The Evil player then deploys the Necromancer in the center of the board.
 The Orcs are deployed anywhere in the northern half of the board.

-Good models can only see up to 6" in this Scenario.
-Therefore, they cannot shoot enemy models that are more than 6" away from them.
-Sauron and his Orcs are accustomed to the darkness and can see as normal.

 **OBJECTIVES**

 Sauron must see that the Elves are killed or risk alerting the Elvenking to the location of his fortress.